Is your website ready for digital marketing? Check out 6 essential elements you need to fix before you launch your campaign.

 So, what do we do?
 The first few weeks of a marketing engagement is usually focused on fixing technical issues with the website.

-As a marketer, it pains me to spend time in getting a website marketing ready - the same time and marketing dollars could be utilised far more effectively in doing real marketing stuff.
+As a marketer, it pains me to spend time in getting a website marketing ready - the same time and marketing dollars could be utilized far more effectively in doing real marketing stuff.

 If you are working on a website with your website designer / developer / freelancer, please make sure your website ticks the following points before you give a sign off to them.
 The assumption here is that your new website’s design is modern and conforms to generally accepted design standards of today.